 Third, obtain medical care.
 If you believe you have been injured, you may seriously jeopardize your legal rights by failing to immediately go to the hospital, or a doctor.
 This is so because a later insurance adjustor, judge, or jury, may see your failure to seek medical care immediately after the incident as proving that you were not seriously injured, or that your injuries actually stem from a different incident entirely.
 Moreover, seeking immediate medical care can permit a doctor to assess and treat injuries that may not be obvious directly after the accident.
 For example, oftentimes accident victims will fail to notice injuries due to a rush of adrenal resulting from the accident, or may be suffering from latent injuries, particularly injuries to internal organs and the spine, that do not become apparent until days or weeks later.
 Only a medical professional can diagnose such injuries and pursue an appropriate treatment plan.

-Fourth, contact an attorney who is experienced and skilled at handling personal injury incidents.
-Most attorney will not charge a fee for consultation after an accident.
-Moreover, almost all personal injury attorneys will take cases on a “contingency fee” basis, meaning that they will take a portion of the amount that you win at trial or at a settlement as their fee.
+Fourth, contact a personal injury lawyer or attorney who is experienced and skilled at handling personal injury incidents.
+Most attorneys will not charge a fee for consultation after an accident.
+Moreover, almost all personal injury lawyers or attorneys will take cases on a “contingency fee” basis, meaning that they will take a portion of the amount that you win at trial or at a settlement as their fee.
 This means that you can pursue your legal rights without having to pay, upfront, for the cost of an attorney and a possible trial.
-Even a brief phone call with an attorney can save thousands upon thousands of dollars by enabling you to preserve your rights and timely pursue a case.
+Even a brief phone call with a personal injury lawyer or attorney can save thousands upon thousands of dollars by enabling you to preserve your rights and timely pursue a case.

 Dealing with insurance companies can be an art in of itself.
 In fact, many of the procedures insurance companies employ are intentionally designed to be difficult and overwhelming for non-attorneys to understand.
-If you do decide to reject the settlement offer of an insurance company (or they require you or your insurance company to pay for the accident), an attorney who is well-versed in dealing with insurance companies will be essential in navigating the complexities that you will encounter in obtaining compensation.
+If you do decide to reject the settlement offer of an insurance company (or they require you or your insurance company to pay for the accident), a personal injury lawyer or attorney who is well-versed in dealing with insurance companies will be essential in navigating the complexities that you will encounter in obtaining compensation.

 Many victims of car accidents are hesitant to pursue their rights because of a fear that they were “at fault” for the accident, or were somehow partially to blame for what occurred.
 Missouri employs a legal concept known as comparative fault, which can greatly assist injured victims in their recovery.
 In a “pure” comparative fault system, like Missouri, judges or juries can apportion financial recoveries based on how at fault a party was.
 For example, if you were struck by a drunk driver but were speeding at the time, you both might be somewhat at fault for the accident, although the drunk driver was likely much more at fault.
 In this case, a jury might find that you were 10% at fault, while the drunk driver was 90% at fault.
 If your injuries amount to $100,000, this means that you would recover $90,000 from the other driver (or 90% of the total amount).
 This also means that even in cases in which both you and the other driver were almost equally at fault (for example, you were 49% at fault for the accident, and the other driver was 51% at fault) can still yield a recovery.
 Moreover, as noted previously, many victims of personal injury incidents in Missouri are shocked to discover that the other party involved is often more at fault than they were, or at fault in ways not anticipated!
 It is therefore always a good idea to fully investigate and understand the incident, even if you strongly believe you were the cause of what occurred.